metakeule/scaffold/README.md

 scaffold -t=models.templ < models.json
 ```

-the following directory structure would be built:
+the following directory structure would be build:

 ```sh
 models